-NTU = nephelometric turbidity unit
+NTU = nephelometric turbidity units

-- Receiving Waters Used as Drinking Water are defined as surface waters with existing or potential beneficial uses of "Municipal and Domestic Supply" or "Groundwater Recharge," or both.
-Groundwater recharge uses may include recharge areas to maintain salt balance or to halt salt water intrusion into fresh water aquifers. - The WQBEL for each estuarine discharge depends on the sub-embayment into which the discharge eventually flows.
-Freshwater WQBELs apply when the receiving water salinity is no more than one part per thousand at least 95 percent of the time. - This limit shall be applied as an instantaneous maximum.
-There shall be no detectable residual chlorine in the effluent (as explained in MRP section IX.B.5, a non-detect result using a detection level equal or less than 0.1 milligrams per liter [mg/L] will not be considered out of compliance). - B. Discharges shall comply with the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-00n as described in the MRP: - 1.
-A 3-sample median value of not less than 90 percent survival. - 2.
-A single sample value of not less than 70 percent survival
+- "Receiving Waters Used as Drinking Water" are surface waters with existing or potential beneficial uses of "Municipal and Domestic Supply" or "Groundwater Recharge," or both.
+Groundwater recharge uses may include recharge areas to maintain salt balance or to halt saltwater intrusion into freshwater aquifers. - [2] Applicable to Category 2 discharges only. - [3] As explained in MRP section IX.B.5, a non-detect result using a detection level equal to or less than 0.1 mg/L will not be considered out of compliance. - 2.
+Category 1 and Category 2 discharges shall comply with the following acute toxicity limitations, with compliance measured at Monitoring Location EFF-00n as described in the MRP: - a.
+A 3-sample median value of not less than 90 percent survival. - b.
+A single sample value of not less than 70 percent survival.